dlxiii/jepx_scraper/README.md

 ## Usage

 Run the helper script with a date in `YYYY/MM/DD` format.
-CSV files will be written to the `csv/` directory.
+CSV files are placed under `csv/<YEAR>/` based on the year of the date.

 ```bash
 python run_jepx_curve.py 2025/04/24